Portuguese CornBread Recipe

 Learn to make Portuguese Cornbread

 To know a country and its people, you have to know its food.
-Our food tour takes you the way beyond the usual tourist experience to get to know the real Portugal – tasting, smelling, going to the oldest shops with all Portugal’s local products.
+Our food tour takes you the way beyond the usual tourist experience to get to know the real Portugal.
+Tasting, smelling, going to the oldest shops with all Portugal’s local products.
 And finally, you will learn to cook the best Portuguese food.

 Portugal may be one of the smaller western European countries, but its offerings are immense.
-Travel along with Western Portugal and up the coast through big cities like Lisbon, Porto, and Braga and into the historical village Obidos and Arcos de Valdevez.
+Travel along with Western Portugal and up the coast through big cities like Lisbon, Porto, Braga, into the historical village Obidos and Arcos de Valdevez.
 You’ll get to know the cuisine through a pastry tasting, a cooking workshop followed by a picnic, and a cornbread cooking class (bread made in a traditional wood oven).

 Join us for an unforgettable culinary journey!
 You will learn to cook with us!

 How To Make Portuguese Cornbread

 A few months ago, CNN posted an article about 50 of the world’s best bread.
 One bread is Portuguese!